SUKOHI/CsvValidator/README.md

     }

+# CSV Settings

+You can set delimiter, enclosure and line_ending through `csv.php` that Laravel Excel can publish by executing the following command.

+    php artisan config:publish maatwebsite/excel

+See [here](http://www.maatwebsite.nl/laravel-excel/docs/getting-started) for the details.

 # License

-This package is licensed under the MIT License.
+This package is licensed under the LGPL License(following Laravel Excel).

 Copyright 2016 Sukohi Kuhoh